-Motorola recently confirmed the Android 8.0 Oreo update for multiple smartphones and today we want to go over everything we know so far.
-This is the latest information about software updates to the Moto Z, Moto Z2, Moto G5, and more.
-Including the first Oreo beta for Motorola Feedback Network members.
+Motorola recently delivered the Android 8.0 Oreo update for select smartphones and now more devices are getting the new software as 2018 continues.
+Here we’ll go over everything Moto owners need to know.
+This is the latest info about updates to the Moto Z, Moto Z2 Force, Moto G4, X4, G5, and more.
+Including new beta tests and more.

 In total, Motorola confirmed Android O for 10 of its most popular smartphones.
-Additionally, this announcement is very telling as to what devices might not get an update.
-That said, we have a pretty good idea of what to expect and below are all the details.
+Additionally, that announcement is very telling as to what devices might not get an update.
+That said, we have a pretty good idea of what to expect as 2018 continues.
+Here are all the details we have thus far.

 Motorola Android 8.0 Oreo Updates

 On the official Motorola Blog, the company debuted a list of 10 devices that will get Android 8.0 Oreo first.
 These are the phones that will get priority, but that doesn’t mean others won’t get added at a later date.

 - Moto Z Force Droid

 - Moto Z2 Force Edition

 - Moto G5